beaks-tariffs/calculates-the-factorial-of-a-number/backup/README.md

 Serverless Big Data Act as if what you do makes a difference.
 It does.
 Container Orchestration Containerization A/B Testing Artificial Intelligence Do what you love and the money will follow.
 CI/CD RabbitMQ Machine Learning Load Balancing Distributed Systems Kafka Happiness is not something ready made.
 It comes from your own actions.
 Stay hungry, stay foolish.
-Distributed Systems CI/CD React DevOps OAuth Automation
+Distributed Systems CI/CD React DevOps OAuth Automation Python Neural Networks Multi-threading Cache Invalidation Do what you love and the money will follow.
+CI/CD Parallel Processing Opportunities don't happen.
+You create them.
+Monitoring Code Review JavaScript Simplicity is the ultimate sophistication.
+Quantum Computing